pkegg/PortMaster-build/README.md

 # PortMaster-build
-This repository creates build process for PortMaster that allows for repeatable, standardized builds on multiple platforms.
+This repository creates build process for PortMaster that allows for repeatable, standardized builds and reuse of libraries/code across ports.

 # tl;dr - build a port - docker
 - Install [docker](https://docs.docker.com/get-docker/) on linux/mac/wsl2.